codestate-cs/code-state-ide/README.md

 - **Organize**: Group sessions by project or feature
 - **Delete**: Remove sessions you no longer need
 - **Rename**: Update session names for better organization

-## ⚙️ Configuration

-Access settings through the CodeState panel:
-- **Auto-save**: Automatically save sessions at regular intervals
-- **Session Limits**: Control how many sessions to keep
-- **File Filters**: Choose which files to include/exclude from sessions

 ## 🎨 Features